https://invisible-island.net/ncurses/man/

 larger numbers.

-speaker who had actually used the feature), the criticism had a point.
+never an implementor who had actually exercised it -- the criticism had

-ncurses 5.0 provided a way to detect nonstandard capabilities,
+a point. ncurses 5.0 provided a way to detect nonstandard

-as user-defined capabilities because no modifications to the toolset's
+ncurses terms these user-defined capabilities because no modifications

 The ncurses utilities tic and infocmp have a command-line option "-x"